intercontinental-academia/intercontinental-academia.github.io/content/Fellows/ralitera.md

   blockchain-based solutions for drone systems.
 She is very active in the fight for gender equality and especially in promoting women''s participation in science.
-In this context, she is ambassadress of the L''Oréal Foundation "For Girls in Science" program and member of the "Elles Bougent" association. '
+In this context, she is ambassadress of the L''Oréal Foundation "For Girls in Science" program and member of the "Elles Bougent" association.
+For ICA4, she wants to answer the following question: How to tackle open problems related to the economy of Decentralised EXchanges using rational agents?'
 linkedin: ''
 twitter: ''
 wikipedia: ''